 - a.
-Tenders are invited for a number of specified Services as outlined in Appendix 1.
-Each Service has a unique identifier assigned (e.g. Service HV13401, HV13402, RW13001, RW13002, FW13501, FW13502 and so on). - b.
+Tenders are invited for a number of specified Services as outlined in Appendix 1: Table of Services.
+Each Service has a unique identifier assigned (e.g. Service RW15301, RW15302 and so on). - b.
 Tenderers may tender for any number of the specified Services (subject to the various conditions and considerations provided in this Invitation to Tender).